imprld01/Sensor-Usage-Exercise/README.md

 # Sensor-Usage-Exercise

 A program to access many types of sensors that Android supports.
-The program uses *SensorManager* to get some useful sensors,
+This program uses *SensorManager* to get some useful sensors,
 telling *SensorManager* to attach corresponding listener to each sensor.

 This repository as a **note** help me to find the code in the future! 😀